One Line Summary

-Three sisters chase reinvention through a seductive financial circle that promises empowerment but trades in trust, envy, and quiet ruin.
+Three sisters chase financial reinvention through an exclusive investment circle that promises empowerment but thrives on envy, secrecy, and quiet ruin.

 Opening Impression